 The FDA withdrew the approval of pemoline due to its negative side effects in children - some leading to liver failure.

-Compared to Pemoline, Cyclazodone is a much safer CNS-stimulant.
-That being said, it is only available for research purposes in the US.
+Compared to Pemoline, Cyclazodone is a much safer CNS stimulant and closely related.
+That being said, it is only available for scientific research purposes in the US.

-Cyclazodone is proven to be extremely effective as an energy booster and anorexigenic.
-It has unique features that sets it apart from other sympathomimetic drugs with less stimulatory activity and toxicity compared to amphetamines.
+Cyclazodone is proven in clinical trials to be extremely effective as an energy booster in animal models with anorexigenic effects.
+It has unique features that set it apart from other sympathomimetic drugs with less stimulatory activity and toxicity compared to amphetamines.

 What does it do in the body?